0x2b375/amadeus/README.md

 # amadeus

 This is a Discord bot that is written in Python.
+Not really about amadeus